intel/nauta/docs/installation-and-configuration/Installer_System_Requirements/ISR.md

 # Nauta Installer System Requirements

-Nauta supported installer systems, include:
+When installing Nauta it should be installed on a separate machine (your installer machine), as Nauta requires a separate machine to run installer.

+## Nauta Supported Operating Systems
+Nauta supports the following Operating Systems:
-  * Red Hat* Enterprise Linux* 7.5
+  * RedHat* Enterprise Linux* 7.5 or CentOS* 7.5
   * Ubuntu* 16.04
-  * CentOS* 7.5

- **Note:** Select one operating system only for your installer machine.

 ### Red Hat Enterprise Linux 7.5

 Required on system, software requirements: